Matthew-Burkard/chromaformatter/README.md

 - ERROR: Fore.LIGHTRED_EX
 - CRITICAL: Fore.RED

-Formatted arguments will be surrounded by brackets, the args and the brackets have configurable colors.
+Formatted arguments will be surrounded by brackets and have configurable colors.

 Colors can be changed as such:
 ```python